Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 ### Response

-The response will provide feedback using HTTP status codes, with `201` signifying that the request was successfully processed and the events published.
+The response will provide feedback using HTTP status codes, with `201` signifying that the request was successfully processed and the events published and and empty response body.

 If an error is encountered while publishing events, a JSON object with the following structure will be returned: